roualdes/MATH131/and-beyond.md

 * <a href="https://github.com/jupyterlab/jupyterlab-desktop" target="_blank">JupyterLab Desktop</a>
 * <a href="https://jupyterlab.readthedocs.io/en/latest/" target="_blank">JupyterLab</a>
 * <a href="https://docs.python.org/3/library/venv.html">Virtual environment -> Emacs/Vim/VS Code/other</a>

+## More Python

+There is much more to Python than we covered in this short class.
+A reasonable website full of Python tutorials is <a href="https://realpython.com/" target="_blank">Real Python</a>.
+In particular, the <a href="https://realpython.com/learning-paths/" target="_blank">Learning Paths</a> section has some good material.
+If you made it through and mastered the subsections Python Core Language:
+Basics and Python Core Language: Intermediate, you'd have a really good understanding of Python and what the programming language has to offer.

 ## Creating you own dataset